-21. This report must identify the Treaty settlements that relate to the project area and relevant Treaty settlement entities, in accordance with sections 17(3)(b) and 17(3)(a) respectively.
-The Te Arawhiti i-Cat database listed in paragraph 12(c) and documents on the NZ Government Treaty settlements website were the primary information sources for our analysis.

-Treaty settlements relating to the project area

-- 22. The Ngāi Tahu Claims Settlement Act 1998 is the only settlement of historical Treaty claims relating to the proposed project area.
+- 22. This report must identify the Treaty settlements that relate to the project area and relevant Treaty settlement entities, in accordance with sections 17(3)(b) and 17(3)(a) respectively.
+The Te Arawhiti i-Cat database listed in paragraph 12(c) and documents on the NZ Government Treaty settlements website were the primary information sources for our analysis. - 23.
+Under the FTCA, a Treaty settlement includes both a Treaty settlement Act and a Treaty settlement deed which is signed by both the Crown and the representative Māori group. - 24.
+The Ngāi Tahu Claims Settlement Act 1998 is the only settlement of historical Treaty claims relating to the proposed project area.
 The Act gives effect to certain provisions of the deed of settlement between TRoNT and Her Majesty the Queen, dated 21 November 1997, and amendment deeds signed in 1998 and 1999.
-The deeds and related documents are available on the NZ Government's Treaty settlement website. - 23.
-The settlement applies to the Takiwā of Ngāi Tahu, as defined in section 5 of the TRONT Act, and which covers the majority of the South Island of Aotearoa (Te Waipounamu).
-A settlement summary is available on TRONT's website.
+The deeds and related documents are available on the NZ Government's Treaty settlement website. - 25.
+The settlement applies to the Takiwā of Ngāi Tahu, as defined in section 5 of the TRoNT Act, and which covers the majority of the South Island of Aotearoa (Te Waipounamu).
+A settlement summary is available on TRoNT's website. - 26.
+TRONT is the post-Treaty settlement governance entity associated with the Treaty settlement. - 27.
+A Treaty settlement entity is also defined for the purposes of the Act as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act.

-Relevant Treaty settlement entities

-- 24. TRoNT is the post-Treaty settlement governance entity associated with the Treaty settlement. - 25.
-A Treaty settlement entity is also defined for the purposes of the Act as including a board, trust, committee, authority, or other body, recognised in, or established under a Treaty settlement Act.
 No such entities established by the Ngāi Tahu Treaty settlement are relevant to the proposed project.